austozi/selfhosted/barcodebuddy/README.md

 These steps will set up [fail2ban](https://github.com/austozi/selfhosted/wiki/fail2ban) using the [SWAG](https://github.com/austozi/selfhosted/tree/main/swag) container as the reverse proxy.

+1. Configure the BarcodeBuddy container to [log the real IP address of the remote client](https://github.com/austozi/selfhosted/wiki/fail2ban#log-remote-ip-address), rather than that of the reverse proxy.
-1. Copy [the relevant filter definition](https://github.com/austozi/selfhosted/tree/main/swag/config/fail2ban/filter.d) to the /path/to/swag/config/fail2ban/filter.d/ on the Docker host.
+2. Copy [the relevant filter definition](https://github.com/austozi/selfhosted/tree/main/swag/config/fail2ban/filter.d) to the /path/to/swag/config/fail2ban/filter.d/ on the Docker host.
-2. Append the [relevant jail](https://github.com/austozi/selfhosted/tree/main/swag/config/fail2ban/jail.local) to /path/to/swag/config/fail2ban/jail.local on the Docker host.
+3. Append the [relevant jail](https://github.com/austozi/selfhosted/tree/main/swag/config/fail2ban/jail.local) to /path/to/swag/config/fail2ban/jail.local on the Docker host.
-3. Mount the relevant log directory into the SWAG container in the docker-compose.yml file for SWAG:
+4. Mount the relevant log directory into the SWAG container in the docker-compose.yml file for SWAG:
     ```
     volumes:
       - "../barcodebuddy/config/log/nginx:/config/log/barcodebuddy:ro"